Expect a fast-paced journey that will be a lot of work and, I hope, a lot of fun.

 Deadlines.
 Just like media professionals, you will face frequent and firm deadlines.
 Late work, unless excused, is penalized one letter grade per weekday.

 Fact errors.
 This is an upper-division course.
-As such, and to model the paramount importance of media accuracy, fact errors at any point result in an automatic 50% assignment grade reduction.
+As such, and to model the paramount importance of media accuracy, fact errors on final work result in an automatic 50% assignment grade reduction.

 Academic integrity.
 Honesty and trust are bedrock media ethics and the foundation of this course.
 Per OU’s Faculty Handbook, academic misconduct includes: